Outblock/flow-wallet-extension/INTERVIEW_CHALLENGE.md

 This is a technical interview challenge designed to test your ability to extend an existing Flow wallet browser extension with Ethereum Virtual Machine (EVM) support.
 You'll be working with Chrome extension APIs, cryptographic operations, and Web3 integration patterns.

+**Note**: You are encouraged to use any AI tools (like Cursor, Claude Code, ChatGPT, etc.) and online resources to help you complete this challenge.
+This reflects real-world development practices where developers leverage available tools and resources to solve problems efficiently.

 ## Challenge Description

 The Flow Wallet Extension currently supports Flow blockchain operations.
 Your task is to extend it to support Flow EVM testnet, allowing users to: